zachesposito/zachesposito.github.io/_posts/2019-07-23-nuget-packages-for-teams.markdown

 Running the above should output `Serving contains 2 scoops of Chocolate.`

 ## Releasing updates
 The above example showed how to create and use IceCreamLibrary version 1.0.0.
-What if you want to release an update, such as if you fixed a bug or added a new feature?
+What if you want to release an update, such as bug fixes or new features?

 The pipeline set up earlier makes releasing new versions super easy.
-Simply update the `<Version>` element in the project file with the new version number and push that to the master branch in the DevOps.
+Simply update the `<Version>` element in the project file with the new version number and push that to the master branch in the DevOps repo.
 Updating the master branch will trigger the pipeline again, which will build, test, and publish the new version to the **Artifacts** feed.
 After the new version is published, it will be available to download via Nuget Package Manager or `dotnet add package`.

 ## Conclusion
 The above example showed how to create a NuGet package, publish it to a private feed using an automatic pipeline, and how to consume the package in another project.
 Now you have the foundation for creating a collection of small, reusable C# modules for your development team, which enables greater code reuse, which can save a lot of time and increase productivity.